 Whereas volumetric support is completely solid, block support is composed of a grid of lines, with each line normally assuming the thickness of the melt pool.
-Fragmented block supports or a clearance between support structures facilitates support removal.
+Fragmented block supports, or clearance between support structures facilitates support removal.

-However, this must be done with the appropriate parameters: for example, if removing supports manually, make sure the width of the fragmentation channels are large enough to insert your tools.
+However, this must be done with the appropriate parameters: for example, if removing supports manually, make sure the width of the fragmentation channel is large enough to insert your tools.
 Also, only apply fragmentation when relevant: this is useless for thin projections of supported areas.
 Fragmented supports is also one of the topics of our metal webinar.

 Finally, in certain cases, you can add additional material to the places that need support structures and mill it off to achieve the intended shape.
 This way the quality of the part is maintained and no additional post-processing steps are needed as the supported areas are milled/polished anyway.
 In addition, material can also be added to exterior surfaces, resulting in a clear staircase effect.